Radiative Decays of Vector Mesons with Light-Cone Sum Rules: INTRODUCTION

-Light-cone sum rules (LCSR) is a non-perturbative method based on the first principles of QCD.
+Light-cone sum rules (LCSR) is a nonperturbative method based on the first principles of QCD.
 It combines the operator product expansion (OPE) with a description of nonperturbative dynamics in terms of light-cone distribution amplitude (LCDA), and has been proven highly effective in calculating key nonperturbative parameters for exclusive processes \cite{Shifman:1978bx,Braun:1988qv}.
 The method exhibits a comprehensive scope of applicability, enabling calculations of transition form factors \cite{CerqueiraJr:2021afn,Zhao:2021sje,Peng:2019apl}, coupling constants \cite{Azizi:2010sy}, decay constants \cite{Lucha:2016nzv,Wang:2015mxa}, magnetic moments of multiquark states and other physical quantities \cite{Wan:2024ykm,Agaev:2024wvp,Wang:2024ciy,Ozdem:2018uue,Ozdem:2022iqk}.
+While the LCSR method itself is not new, its systematic application to several vector-to-pseudoscalar M1 transitions including $\psi(2S)\rightarrow \eta_c(2S)\gamma$, supplements the existing literature.
+Unlike the photon wave functions employed in the literature \cite{Aliev:1995zlh}, we adopt the light-cone distribution amplitudes of pseudoscalar mesons as the nonperturbative inputs.

-In this work, we employ LCSR to carry out a systematic study of the M1 radiative decays of vector mesons ($K^{*-}$, $B^*$, $B_s^*$, $D^*$, $D^{*+}_s$) and extend the formalism to the radiative transition of the excited charmonium state $\psi(2S)\rightarrow\eta_c(2S)\gamma$, thereby testing the applicability of LCSR to excited states.
+In this work, we employ LCSR to carry out a systematic study of the M1 radiative decays of vector mesons ($K^{*-}$, $B^*$, $B_s^*$, $D^*$, $D^{*+}_s$) and extend the formalism to the radiative transition of the excited charmonium state $\psi(2S)\rightarrow\eta_c(2S)\gamma$.
 In addition to computing the transition form factors and decay widths and comparing them with existing data and other theoretical approaches, we have performed a comprehensive analysis of the systematics of these decays.
-Notably, we identify a universal linear relationship between the decay width and a specific kinematic function $A(x)$.
+Notably we attempt to analyze the behavior of the form factor across different transition channels with respect to the mass scale and a universal linear relationship between the decay width and a specific kinematic function $A(x)$ is founded.
 This observed scaling may offer a fresh, unifying perspective on the systematics of radiative decays and could provide valuable insights into understanding broader hadronic anomalies, such as the $\rho-\pi$ puzzle, by revealing underlying universal dynamics in M1 transitions.